Kattegat: Biology

 The salinity in the Kattegat has a pronounced two-layer structure.
 The upper layer's salinity is between 18‰ and 26‰, while that of the lower layer (separated by a strong halocline at around 15 m) has a salinity between 32‰ and 34‰.
 The lower layer consists of inflowing seawater from the Skagerrak, with a salinity on par with most other coastal seawaters, while the upper layer, consisting of inflowing seawater from the Baltic Sea, has a much lower salinity, comparable to brackish water, but still a great deal higher than the rest of the Baltic.
 These two opposing flows transport a net surplus of 475 km3 of seawater from the Baltic to the Skagerrak every year.
 During strong winds, the Kattegat's layers are completely mixed in places such as the Great Belt, making the overall salinity highly variable.
 This leads to some distinctive conditions for sealife in the area.

 Cold seeps, known locally as bubbling reefs (boblerev), can be found in the northern Kattegat.
 Unlike those in most other places (including the North Sea and Skagerrak), the Kattegat's cold seeps are at relatively shallow depths, generally from 0 to 30 m below the surface.
 The seeps rely on methane deposited during the Eemian period and during calm weather the bubbles can sometimes be seen on the surface of the water.
 Carbonate cementation and lithification form slaps or pillars up to 4 m tall and support a rich biodiversity.
 Due to their distinct properties, the Kattegat bubbling reefs are under protection and are recognised by the European Union (EU) as a Natura 2000 habitat (type 1180).

 Ecological collapse

 The Kattegat, characterised by widespread anoxia, was one of the first marine dead zones to be noted in the 1970s, when scientists began to study the effects of heavy industry on the natural world.
-Since then, research has leant much insight into processes like eutrophication, and how to deal with it.
+Since then, research has lent much insight into processes like eutrophication, and how to deal with it.
 Since the first Action Plan for the Aquatic Environment in 1985, Denmark and the EU have begun costly, far-reaching domestic projects to stop, repair and prevent these environmentally destructive and economically damaging processes and are now busy implementing the fourth Action Plan.
 The action plans sum up a broad range of initiatives and include the so-called Nitrate Directives.
 The action plans have generally been viewed as a success, although the work is not finished and not all goals have been met yet.